Whatever You Call It, AI Search Traffic Engages More Than Any Other Channel

 Engagement score is a 0-100 composite of scroll depth and time on page (capped at 30 minutes per session).
 Paid Search, Paid Social, Email, and other smaller-volume channels are excluded from the variance comparison.

 The rest of the field is further back.
 Referral traffic from other websites comes in at 43.6.
 Organic Social, despite every page being plastered with share buttons, lands at 35.9.
 Direct traffic, the people who type your URL or click a bookmark, sits at 23.9.
+That means Direct lands at less than half AI Search's 60.8.

 AI Search is the only channel that lands solidly in the green band.
 Organic Search and Referral are middle of the pack.
 Organic Social and Direct sit in the bottom quartile.